 7.1.
-General objective Understanding theoretically and computationally the models which describe real physical systems 7.2.
+General objective Understanding theoretically and computationally the models which - describe real physical systems 7.2.
 Specific objectives Detailed study of some physical systems of utmost scientific interest Understanding how these systems are modelled Forming a creative and autonomous way of thinking

 8.1.
 Lecture [chapters] Teaching techniques Observations/ hours Bibliography: 8.2.
-Tutorials [main themes] Teaching and learning techniques Observations/hours Bibliography: 8.3 Laboratory Teaching and learning techniques Observations Bibliography: 8.4 Project Teaching and learning techniques Observations Depending on the laboratory/research center which she/he selects the student will choose a research project from a sub-domain of theoretical and / or Examples of dedicated projects this semester: - Calculation of improper integrals using Monte- - The discrete fractional Fourier transform and its applications in physics Mathematical models used in the study of quesi - Mathematical models used in the study of quasi- crystals - Representations of symmetry groups and applications - Quantum computers and quantum algorithms In addition to the extended list of research topics of the centers of the faculty, students have available projects that they can carry out within the collaboration agreements that the faculty has with research institutes (for example: Horia Hulubei National Institute for Physics and Nuclear Engineering The National Institute for Laser, Plasma & Radiation Physics etc.).
-Bibliography - sample: 1 D.D.
-Landau ai V. Dindan A suida ta Manta Carla simulations in statistical abovies.
-Combridge
+Tutorials [main themes] Teaching and learning techniques Observations/hours Bibliography: 8.3 Laboratory Teaching and learning techniques Observations Bibliography: 8.4 Project Teaching and learning techniques Observations Depending on the laboratory/research center which she/he selects, the student will choose a research project from a sub-domain of theoretical and / or computational physics or their applications.
+Examples of dedicated projects this semester: - Calculation of improper integrals using Monte-Carlo methods - The discrete fractional Fourier transform and its applications in physics - Mathematical models used in the study of quasicrystals - Representations of symmetry groups and applications - Quantum computers and quantum algorithms In addition to the extended list of research topics of the centers of the faculty, students have available projects that they can carry out within the collaboration agreements that the faculty has with research institutes (for example: Horia Hulubei National Institute for Physics and Nuclear Engineering The National Institute for Laser, Plasma & Radiation Physics etc.).

 - 1. D.P.
-Landau și K. Binder, A guide to Monte Carlo simulations in statistical physics, Cambridge University Press, 2014. - 2.
+Landau şi K. Binder, A guide to Monte Carlo simulations in statistical physics, Cambridge University Press, 2014. - 2.
 J.B.
 Anderson, Quantum Monte Carlo.
 Origins, development, applications, Oxford University Press, 2007. - 3.
 T. Pang, An introduction to Quantum Monte Carlo methods, Morgan & Claypool Publishers, 2016 - 4.
 A. Zee, Group theory in a nutshell for physicist, Princeton University Press, 2017 - 5.
 A.O.
 Pittenger, An introduction to quantum computing algorithms, Birkhauser, 2001